 |\.V0||\n.V0||Format Moves and Pokemon families in new lines|

 In all honesty, you can format the file even further, but using these few expressions helps me get the gist in the initial data mining.
-If you’re interested in RegEX more, take a look at regexr where you can learn and explore regular expressions further.
+If you’re interested to learn more about the concept of Regular Expressions, take a look at regexr where you can learn and explore regular expressions further.